getground/optician/README.md

 # Optician
 Optician automatically generates your LookML views from your database models.

-Optician was developped at GetGround, where we use dbt, BigQuery and Looker, so some of its usage is aligned with these tools' paradigm.
+Optician was created at [GetGround](https://www.getground.co.uk/), where we use dbt, BigQuery and Looker, so you may realise that its usage may be aligned with this data stack paradigm.

 Optician has 3 features:
-- LookML generator: this is the main feature, that reads the table schema from database and creates the LookML base view
+- LookML generator: this is the main feature, that reads the table schemas from database and creates the LookML base views
 - [Optional] Track differences of models between tables in two distinct schemas in the same database, which are meant to correspond to your development and production schemas, in order to identify which models need to be synced.
 - [Optional] Commit the LookML view files to your Looker repository (GitHub supported only at the moment)